 Replacing your Industrial or Commercial Generator

-Replacing an industrial or commercial generator can be a costly and time consuming measure.
-If your situation matches one of the following, you may want to consider replacing your backup generator:
+Replacing an industrial or commercial generator can be a costly and time-consuming decision, one that is often overlooked and ignored until a problem occurs.
+If your situation matches one of the following, you may need to replace your backup generator:

-- Your generator needs frequent, large scale repairs.
+- Your generator needs frequent, large-scale repairs.
 As you would think, older generators are more prone to issues than new ones.
-Sometimes is makes sense monetarily to replace with a new unit instead of ringing up repair costs.
+Sometimes it makes sense monetarily to replace your generator with a new unit instead of ringing up repair costs.

 - You have issues finding discontinued parts for your generator.